Dennis Cholowski: Junior

-During the 2015–16 season, Cholowski recorded 12 goals and 28 assists in 50 games for the Chilliwack Chiefs.
-He led the Chiefs' defencemen in scoring, and finished fifth among BCHL defencemen with 40 points.
-In the playoffs, he finished first in postseason scoring by a defenceman with four goals and 11 assists in 20 games.
-He was named to the 2016 BCHL Second All-Star Team.
+In 2014, Cholowski committed to play for the St. Cloud State Huskies, part of the National Collegiate Hockey Conference.
+In the 2014–15 season, through regular season and playoffs, he put up four goals and 30 assists through 67 games.
+During the 2015–16 season, Cholowski recorded 12 goals and 28 assists for 40 points through 50 games for the Chiefs.
+His point total led all Chiefs' defencemen, and it placed him fifth among BCHL defencemen.
+In the playoffs, he finished first in the league in points by a defenceman with 15, from four goals and 11 assists, in 20 games.
+Due to his performance, he was named to the 2016 BCHL Second All-Star Team.